JeffreybVilla/Electrical/1) Working Safely With Wiring.md

     !!!!!!!!
 Don't assume the neutral is at 0 volts, defects can put voltage on the neutral wire.
 Treat it as hot wire until proven otherwise.!!!!!!!!

 ## The Delivery System
     Electricity is produced by large power plants.
     Power plants are spread accross the country and generate electricity with generators that are turned by water, wind, or steam.
     From these plants, electricity enters "step-up" transformers that increase voltage to half a million volts or more.

     Electricity flows at these high voltages and travels through high-voltage transmission wires to communities that can be hundreds of miles away from power plants.
     "Step-down" transformers located at substations then reduce voltage for distribution along street wires.
     On utility power poles, smaller transformers further reduce the voltage to ordinary 120-volt electricity for the house.

     Wires carrying electricity to a house either run underground or are strung overhead and attatched to a piece of conduit called a service mast.
     Most houses built after 1950 have 3 wires running to the service head: 2 power wires, each carrying 120 volts, and a grounded neutral wire.

     Electricity from the two 120-volt wires may be combined at the service panel to supply electricity to large 240-volt appliances such as clothes dryers or electric water heaters.

     Incoming electricity passes through a meter that measures electricty consumption.
     Electricity then enters the service panel, where it is distributed to circuits that run throughout the house.
     The service panel also contains fuses or circuit breakers that shut off power to the individual circuits in the event of a short circuit or an overload.
+    Certain high-current appliances, such as microwave ovens, are usually plugged into their own individual circuits to prevent overloads.

 # Glossary of Electrical Terms
+### Ampere (or amp)
+Refers to the rate at which electrical current flows to a light, tool, or appliance.

+### Armored Cable:
+An assembly of insulated wires enclosed in a flexible, interlocked metallic armor.

+### Box:
+A device used to contain wiring connections.

+###

 # Understanding Electrical Circuits